tylerhoecker/nowitna/README.md

-This compendium contains data and code associated with the following article:
+This compendium contains data and code associated with:

 Hoecker TJ, Higuera PE.
 2018.
 Forest succession and climate variability interacted to control fire activity over the last four centuries in an Alaskan boreal forest. *Landscape Ecology* DOI: doi.org/10.1007/s10980-018-00766-8